jamesmh/PersonalBlog/source/_drafts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 Navigate to the Insurance Application module at `Modules/InsuranceApplication`.

-Your razor class library will have some sample Blazor files - you can remove those (Sorry - this is not about Blazor!)
+Your razor class library will have some sample Blazor files, `www` folder, etc. You can remove all those generated files.

-Let's build a couple Razor Pages that will be used as this bounded context's UI:
+Let's build a couple of Razor Pages that will be used as this bounded context's UI:

 `dotnet new page -o Areas/InsuranceApplication/Pages -n ContactInfo`